SovereignCloudStack/cluster-gen/README.md

 ## Workflow

-- Read ClusterClass schema definitions from the kube-apiserver of the moin-cluster via the API provided by [capi-jsgen](https://github.com/SovereignCloudStack/capi-jsgen)
+- Read ClusterClass schema definitions from the kube-apiserver of your cluster via the API provided by [capi-jsgen](https://github.com/SovereignCloudStack/capi-jsgen)
 - Render yaml form with live editor
 - On Download: perform form validation, create yaml file and open up download prompt